-We have not undertaken a comprehensive review of our evidence base and priorities since the Local Industrial Strategy was published in 2019.
-A lot has changed since then, a review and refresh is timely and aligns with government asks for updated economic strategies in 2024.
+We have not undertaken a comprehensive review of Dorset's economic evidence base and priorities since the Local Industrial Strategy was published in 2019.
+A lot has changed since then, so a review and refresh is timely and aligns with government asks for updated economic strategies in 2024.